ncss-tech/soil-pit/sandbox/stephen/neil_arcsie.md

 ##           0.00            NaN
 ```

-The classification tree for the hierachical clusters using only soil properties as predictors, had several splits based on solum depth (SolumDp) and surface rock fragments (SurfFrags), and had an overall accuracy of 0.87.
+The classification tree for the hierarchical clusters using only soil properties as predictors, had several splits based on solum depth (SolumDp) and surface rock fragments (SurfFrags), and had an overall accuracy of 0.87.

 #### FD Classes vs DEM Derivatives